anmolitor/haskell-workshop/README.md

 Run `stack test` to run tests (there is just one single test as a template right now)

+# Troubleshooting

+## stack build fails because of zlib

+Make sure the zlib C library is installed on your system.
+On ubuntu, I managed to resolve the issue by running `apt-get install zlib1g`.

 # Helpful tools

 https://hoogle.haskell.org/ or alternatively the Haskell Spotlight extension.